A theatrical investigation into nonmonogamy.

 Xandra Clark has been awarded a 2018-19 Queer|Art Fellowship in Performance to develop Polylogues under the mentorship of playwright Mashuq Mushtaq Deen and amongst a cohort of nine other Arts Fellows.

-Since development on the show began in the spring of 2017, a full showing has been presented at The Tank and excerpts have been shown at The Flea, Judson Church, Queer Abstract/Starr Bar, Caveat, Theaterlab, Undiscovered Countries/Bizarre Bushwick, The Green Room, numerous house shows, and even an engagement party.
+Since development on the show began in the spring of 2017, full showings have been presented at Dixon Place and The Tank; and excerpts have been shown at The Flea, Judson Church, Queer Abstract/Starr Bar, Caveat, Theaterlab, Undiscovered Countries/Bizarre Bushwick, The Green Room, numerous house shows, and even an engagement party.

 Molly Clifford (Director) has the following NYC directing credits: RETREAT (EST/Youngblood, Two Headed Rep); KARAOKE AT THE GOLDEN SUN CONVENTION CENTER, MISS JULIE, RESTAURANT IN D MAJOR, TARTUFFE (Two Headed Rep); AMERICAN DREAMERS (West of 10th); SOLDIER (All For One); and THE ELEPHANT IN THE ROOM (NY Fringe).
 Short plays and readings for EST/Youngblood, TinyRhino, 7x7, and West of 10th.
 Assisting: Classic Stage, Playwrights Realm, The Play Company, Vineyard Theatre, EST, Cherry Lane, and Yale Rep. Alumna of the National Theater Institute and Connecticut College.
 Co-Artistic Director of Two Headed Rep. www.mollyclifforddirects.com